hyphmongo/batchcamp/README.md

 ```

 Then add to Chrome by following the instructions for [loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) and pick the extracted folder from the zip or the `dist` folder if you built from source

+## Big Room Tech House DJ Tool - TIP(s)!

+If Chrome keeps popping up and asking you where to save each download: open up your Chrome settings, search for **Ask where to save each file before downloading**, and toggle it off

+Multi selecting works using the Shift key.
+To select everything in your Collection scroll all the way down and keep scrolling until you have loaded everything.
+Hold down your Shift key and check the final item in the list.
+This should select everything

 ## Screenshots
 ![shot1](https://user-images.githubusercontent.com/36110276/180657889-18a45dcb-60e6-42d2-bc2f-561a29bd861e.png)